-To wipe the slate clean and get a chance to redeem himself after that soul-scarring incident one year ago, the Philadelphia child psychologist, Dr Malcolm Crowe, decides to take on his first new case--the profoundly troubled eight-year-old, Cole Sear.
-Exhibiting the same symptoms as a former patient, Cole goes one step further by solemnly claiming he has the gift--or curse--of a rare, yet unwelcome sixth sense; the mysterious ability to see the dreadful and unquiet spectres of the deceased who linger in this earth.
-However, can a slowly-recovering sceptic believe--let alone, heal--a desperate soul crying for help?
-And what if Cole's disturbingly recurring apparitions are not figments of an injured fantasy, but an irrefutable reality?
+To wipe the slate clean and get a chance to redeem himself after that soul-scarring incident one year ago, the Philadelphia child psychologist, Dr Malcolm Crowe, decides to take on his first new case--the profoundly troubled eight-year-old boy, Cole Sear.
+Exhibiting the same symptoms like one of his former patients, Cole goes one step further by solemnly claiming he has the gift, or curse, of a rare and unwelcome sixth sense; the mysterious ability to see the dreadful and unquiet spectres of the deceased who linger in this earth.
+However, can a slowly-recovering sceptic believe, let alone, heal, a desperate soul crying for help?
+And, what if Cole's disturbingly recurring apparitions are not figments of an injured fantasy, but an irrefutable reality?

 Child psychologist Malcom Crowe (Bruce Willis)is one night visited by an ex-patient named Vincent Grey (Donnie Wahlberg) who is not just angry, but enraged.
 He wounds Crowe, then kills himself.
 A few months later Crowe is visited by a 9-year old boy named Cole (Haley Joel Osment).
 He sees dead people who do not know they are dead.
 Because of this, he is called a freak in school.
 Crowe, at first thinks he is seeing things, but after spending a lot of time with Cole (much to his wife's (Olivia Williams) dismay), he discovers Cole may be seeing dead people after all.